Rochester MN Senior Softball Bylaws

 New members will be allowed one free trial game if they aren't sure about playing.

-Section 4: All Board members will have their league fees/dues waived for any season in which they are serving their position on the Board.
+Section 4: All Board members will have their league fees/dues set at 50% of the normal rate for any season in which they are serving.
 This includes elected board members and appointed board members such as Managers and the Special Assistant to the Coordinator.

 Article 4: Officers